-Macquarie International provides support for all international students studying at Macquarie University, and coordinates various services and programs.
+Macquarie International provides support and services for all international students studying at Macquarie University.
+They also coordinate international study opportunities and degree-enhancing programs that are open to international and domestic students.

 International Student Services (ISS)

 ISS provides advice and information to all full degree international students relating to all aspects of studying at Macquarie University.
 Contact us for advice on matters such as student visas, university policies and procedures, academic support services, social activities and much more.